 Is a registry record permanent?

-You may request a review to have your registry record expunged (removed) after it has been listed a certain number of years depending on when it was added to the Registry.
+You may request a review to have your name removed (expunged) from the registry after it's been listed for a certain number of years.
 Learn more.